Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 D – RATAGAN PASS VIEWPOINT – A spectacular view of Loch Duich and the Five Sisters.
 The viewpoint is right on the road.

-Ratagan Pass viewpoint - Scotland Road Trip Itinerary
+Ratagan Pass viewpoint on a Scotland Road Trip Itinerary

 Ratagan Pass viewpoint © The Luxury Travelers